Key takeaways from the 2019 “City Fiscal Conditions” report issued by the National League of Cities are:

 Some states, such as Michigan, have reduced revenues to local governments, making it harder for localities to invest in infrastructure or to address housing needs, observed Dan Gilmartin, executive director Michigan Municipal League.
 “Austerity has been a state and federal policy,” he said.

 To prepare for the next recession, local governments have been beefing up their reserves.
-While they look for cost reductions and efficiencies or pay down legacy obligations such as retiree health care, they also are entrepreneurial in finding new sources of revenue.
-Juan Garza, Mayor Pro Tem, Bellflower, CA, said that Bellflower is now taxing cannabis sales.
+While they look for cost reductions and efficiencies or pay down legacy obligations, such as retiree health care, they also are entrepreneurial in finding new sources of revenue.
+Juan Garza, mayor pro tem, Bellflower, California, said that Bellflower is now taxing cannabis sales.